Barry Lee and the Actions / Barry Lee / Buddy love

 In 1964 Lee Cuilli followed Bocky's path out of Cleveland's Little Italy neighborhood and into the management fold of Redda Robbins.
 His first release, "Make It", appeared on the Redda label as the more pronouncable, less ethnic sounding Barry Lee.
 The record had a sound similar to Bocky & the Visions' popular recordings of the time and became a hit on local radio.
-It actually sounds like the Visions and their backing band Richie & The Fortunes behind Barry.
+The backing band was Richie & The Fortunes, the same as Bocky.
 All involved really shine on the flip side, "Things Gotta Change", a rockin' combination of Doo-Wop, R&B and garage band styles, which we here at BuckeyeBeat refer to as "The Cleveland Sound".
 The master was leased to United Artists, who released it nationally on their Veep subsidiary.
 The record failed to chart outside of the Cleveland area and no immediate follow up was issued.

 A 1968 single by the Barry Lee Show is an unrelated UK artist.

 Make It / Things Gotta Change - Redda, Veep